Qatar's premier accuses Israel of not caring about hostages but vows to keep pressing for peace

 “Eliminating Hamas, which has profited off of the misery of those living in Gaza, is a worthy goal,” she said.

-Hamas spokesperson Fawzy Barhoum said Israel’s attack constituted a “derailment of negotiations efforts” and showed that Netanyahu and his backers “refuse to reach a deal.”
+Meanwhile, Hamas spokesperson Fawzi Barhoum said Israel’s attack constituted a “derailment of negotiations efforts” and showed that Netanyahu and his backers “refuse to reach a deal.”

 Hamas says its senior leaders survived the Doha strike but that five lower-level members were killed.
 The militant group, which has sometimes only confirmed the assassination of its leaders months later, offered no immediate proof that senior figures had survived.